cinc2023/cinc2023.github.io/pages/venue.md

 ## <a name="symposium"></a>Sunday Symposium venue: [James B. Williams Medical Education Building, Emory University](https://goo.gl/maps/k21b1gQBTsn33TGa8){: target="_blank"}

-Sunday Symposium will be held at James B. Williams Medical Education Building located in the Emory Campus, where is 40-45 minutes away from Atlanta Midtown.
+Sunday Symposium will be held at James B. Williams Medical Education Building, situated on the Emory Campus, which is approximately 40-45 minutes away from Atlanta Midtown.
 The building address is [100 Woodruff Circle Atlanta, GA 30322](https://goo.gl/maps/s3ojFmzesXYqnWjG7){: target="_blank"}.
 CinC 2023 will provide own **[transportation](#transloc)** to connect Midtown and the James B. Williams Medical Educational Building (more information to come) .
 You can also use public transportation **[MARTA 36 bus](#36)** to get the Sunday Symposium venue from midtown if you miss CinC 2023 bus.
 {: .text-justify}

 ### <a name="transloc"></a>CinC 2023 transportation: MORE INFORMATION TO COME
 ### <a name="36"></a>Public transportation: MARTA 36 bus
-MARTA 36 is a public transportation connecting Atlanta Midtown and Emory university.
-The bus departs from the midtown every 40 minutes from **Midtown Station**.
-The Sunday schedule of MARTA 36 is available [here](https://www.itsmarta.com/36.aspx){: target="_blank"}.
+MARTA bus #36 is a public transportation system that connects Atlanta Midtown and Emory University.
+The bus departs from Midtown Station every 40 minutes.
+The Sunday schedule for MARTA 36 is available every 40 minutes.
+The Sunday schedule for MARTA 36 is available  [here](https://www.itsmarta.com/36.aspx){: target="_blank"}.
 {: .text-justify}
 The map below will help you understand how to find a station to get on MARTA 36 and get off to get the venue.
 {: .text-justify}